Welcome to my trip report on Scoot!

 Here are some of the cabin photos taken during the flight.

-This was my seat
+This is my seat

 During the flight